 Most sellers have no idea about the rules of the road when it comes to wanting to sell “off market” and the potential ramifications that could affect the agent and broker.
 They may not understand why you can’t post a few photos and spread the word on social media or have an invitation-only open house if you aren’t formally listed.

-So, it is more important than ever to explain to a seller about what “off market” means and how it could impact their ability to sell.
-While “Coming Soon” status is not a new thing, it may be to consumer that haven’t been in the real estate market in awhile, thus it is also important to explain the difference between what “Coming Soon” means and what activities can be done in that status vs. “Off Market.”
+So, it is more important than ever to explain to a seller what “off market” means and how it could impact their ability to sell.
+While “Coming Soon” status is not a new thing, it may be to consumers that haven’t been in the real estate market in a while; thus it is also important to explain the difference between what “Coming Soon” means and what activities can be done in that status vs. “Off Market.”